-But what two things do you need to consider when fitting your modular shelving?
-Peter Erlandsson, co-owner of string furniture, says: “Firstly, make sure your shelving is deep and tall enough to store your belongings, but narrow enough that it doesn’t compromise your precious square-footage.
-Also, use a mix of open shelving and cabinet styles to create a display unit that is flexible enough to hide the things you don’t want on show.”
+If you’re lacking precious cupboard space, then modular shelving is the perfect solution.
+But there are two things you need to consider when fitting modular shelves: ‘Firstly, make sure your shelving is deep and tall enough to store your belongings, but narrow enough that it doesn’t compromise your precious square-footage,’ says Peter Erlandsson, co-owner of String Furniture.
+‘Also, use a mix of open shelving and cabinet styles to create a display unit that is flexible enough to hide the things you don’t want on show.’

-Choose flamboyant but functional flooring
+2. Flamboyant but functional flooring

-Simon Bodsworth, Managing Director at Daval Furniture, adds: “With approximately 45% of UK households now owning a pet, it makes sense to accommodate this furry friend from the outset.
-With this in mind, consider incorporating custom designed options like integrated dog beds, showers, and dedicated storage space at the early stages of design.”
+Simon Bodsworth, Managing Director at Daval Furniture, adds: ‘With approximately 45% of UK households now owning a pet, it makes sense to accommodate this furry friend from the outset.
+With this in mind, consider incorporating custom designed options like integrated dog beds, showers, and dedicated storage space at the early stages of design.’

-Install a deep Belfast sink
+4. Install a deep Belfast sink

 Set under the work surface and able to hold a lot of water, these sinks are perfect for practical everyday tasks like soaking stains out of clothes, and cleaning muddy shoes and boots.
 Plus, with their deep, rectangular form, and farmhouse-style, they’re just as fashionable as they are functional.

-Build fitted storage for bulky bits
+5. Build fitted storage for bulky bits

 Not got much room to work with?
 Focus on creating dedicated space for storing bulky utility items like vacuum cleaners, mops, and ironing boards, so they’re not cluttering up your space.

-Sinead Trainor, Kitchen Category Manager at LochAnna Kitchens, adds: “There are so many clever storage solutions available on the market which utilise small spaces and allow you to hide your clutter away in an efficient manner.
-Our 600mm lifestyle larders are available in different design layouts and sizes, while our narrow utility areas are also a perfect solution for those wanting to hide away their washing machine and dryer.”
+Sinead Trainor, Kitchen Category Manager at LochAnna Kitchens, adds: ‘There are so many clever storage solutions available on the market which utilise small spaces and allow you to hide your clutter away in an efficient manner.
+Our 600mm lifestyle larders are available in different design layouts and sizes, while our narrow utility areas are also a perfect solution for those wanting to hide away their washing machine and dryer.’